ymgn-dev/ferret/README.md

 - [x] Support for nested properties
 - [x] Support for Array type properties
-- [ ] Support for Map type properties
-- [ ] Support for Set type properties
 - [ ] Implementation of additional decorators